MarkB19988/CapstoneProject1-ZSL/README.md

 I will be responsible for creating notes for me to use when I give the presentation.
 For this I will need to work with Ryan to make sure that what I talk about is included in the powerpoint and vice versa.
 While I wont be having a full script to read from during the presentation, we felt it good to make a script so that I have a memory of what to talk about along side the notes.

 ##### Was This Effective?
+Overall, how we divided up the work was very effective in meeting our deadlines and creating the work to a excelent standard.
+Everyone worked to their strengths and helped others when they were having issues in order to keep the project on track.

 ### Communication Styles